 The Company has several stock-based employee compensation plans.
-On July 1, 2005, the Company adopted Statement of Financial Accounting Standards No. 123R (SFAS 123R) "Accounting for Stock-Based Compensation," using the modified prospective method, which results in the provisions of SFAS 123R only being applied to the consolidated financial statements on a going-forward basis (that is, the prior period results have not been restated).
+On July 1, 2005, the Company adopted Statement of Financial Accounting Standards No. 123R (SFAS 123R), "Accounting for Stock-Based Compensation," using the modified prospective method, which results in the provisions of SFAS 123R only being applied to the consolidated financial statements on a going-forward basis (that is, the prior period results were not restated).
 Under the fair value recognition provisions of SFAS 123R, stock-based compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the service period.
-Stock-based employee compensation expense was \$2.1 million before tax for the three months ended September 30, 2005.
-Previously the Company had followed Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations, which resulted in the accounting for employee share options at their intrinsic value in the consolidated financial statements.
+Stock-based employee compensation expense was \$2.0 million and \$4.1 million (before tax) for the three and six months ended December 31, 2005, respectively.
+Previously, the Company had followed Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations, which resulted in the accounting for employee share options at their intrinsic value in the consolidated financial statements.